jsconf/2014.jsconf.eu/_posts/2014-08-15-diversity-tickets.md

 {% include header.md %}

+**UPDATE**: We are now [accepting applications](http://2014.jsconf.eu/news/2014/09/02/accepting-applications.html) for the diversity tickets.

 At JSConf EU, we’ve been working tirelessly on increasing the diversity of our speakers and attendees.

 One of our new initiatives this year was to reserve a contingent of tickets for groups and organisations that work on diversity in tech and offer them to buy a ticket outside of the regular and hectic ticket release schedule.